lesylai/finalproject/README.md

 ### Motion

 If motion is used, what purpose does it serve ( metaphor (eg representing motion in real world) / transition continuity between views / etc )

+The transition of the background colors signifies the characteristics of color space.
+Although it would be ideal if the change in distance in color space is not proportional to the scale of the slider, so to reflect the actual nonlinearity of the color space.

 ### Perspective